Multilingual Routing in Mixture-of-Experts: Mixture-of-Experts Preliminaries

 \section{Mixture-of-Experts Preliminaries}

 MoE LLMs differ from traditional decoder-only transformer architectures by replacing the multi-layer perceptron (MLP) component of each model layer with $E$ MLPs, referred to as ``experts".
 For each input token, a router (or ``gating network") calculates a set of logits and sends the token embedding to the top-$K$ experts only.
 The $K$ output hidden states are then aggregated, typically via a weighted sum.
 MoE models are often trained with an auxiliary load-balancing loss \citep{shazeer2017, fedus-switch} that penalizes uneven expert utilization, introducing some redundancy in expert specialization.
+Token-to-expert mappings are established early in pretraining and are often independent of the surrounding context \citep{xue2024openmoe}.